Firenze, ti amo

 There are two airports you can fly to when visiting Florence:

 - Amerigo Vespucci Airport (FLR), also known as Peretola, is less than 10 kilometres from Florence.
-From here, you can get into Florence by public transport in approximately 20 minutes.
+From here, you can get to Florence by public transport in approximately 20 minutes.

 Search for flights to Florence on Momondo here (adlink).